Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

     .Setup(client => client.CreateReceiver(It.IsAny<string>()))
     .Returns(mockReceiver.Object);

-// This creates two lists, a list of messages to send and a list of messages to return from the ServiceBusReceiver mock.
+// This creates a list of messages to return from the ServiceBusReceiver mock.
+See the ServiceBusModelFactory for a
-// See the ServiceBusModelFactory for a complete set of properties that can be populated using the
+// complete set of properties that can be populated using the ServiceBusModelFactory.ServiceBusReceivedMessage method.
-// ServiceBusModelFactory.ServiceBusReceivedMessage method.

-List<ServiceBusMessage> messagesToSend = new();
 List<ServiceBusReceivedMessage> messagesToReturn = new();
-int numMessagesToSend = 3;
+int numMessages= 3;

-for (int i = 0; i < numMessagesToSend; i++)
+for (int i = 0; i < numMessages; i++)
 {
-    string body = $"message-{i}";

-    ServiceBusMessage messageToSend = new(body);
-    messagesToSend.Add(messageToSend);

     // This mocks a ServiceBusReceivedMessage instance using the model factory.
 Different arguments can mock different
     // potential outputs from the broker.

     ServiceBusReceivedMessage messageToReturn = ServiceBusModelFactory.ServiceBusReceivedMessage(
-        body: new BinaryData(body),
+        body: new BinaryData($"message-{i}"),
         messageId: $"id-{i}",
         partitionKey: "illustrative-partitionKey",
         correlationId: "illustrative-correlationId",